The Bolt91 Constitution

 - Dharma before convenience

-Do what is right for the system, the Sanatan Dharma pilgrim, and the long term, even when it is harder in the short term. - Mistakes are allowed.
+Do what is right for the system, the eMobility user, and the long term, even when it is harder in the short term. - Mistakes are allowed.
 Repetition is not.

 Every failure must improve the system.
 Repeating the same error is a failure of learning. - Calm is strength